Alam1n/Angler_Private/README.md

 No hyperparameter tuning UI yet (coming in v1.2).

-🛟 Support
+## 🛟 Support
-If you run into problems, send your console logs plus details about the issue.
+If you run into problems, send your console logs plus details about the ISSUE tab, if intrested in the future update fill the form https://docs.google.com/forms/d/e/1FAIpQLSf4vGP_arZPJekjHDQhDQDeuRGb6RH_2mxIi-pFBv3_NsZe3A/viewform?usp=header
-You can also reach out through the repo contact.
+You can also reach out through the repo contact
+WhatsApp: +2349128090909, Discord:nickname2905

 ## 📚 License
 Currently proprietary — for demo/testing use only.